medcomdk/MedCom-FHIR-Communication/docs/index.md

 These "MedCom FHIR®© Messaging Governance rules" are intended to clarify the use of MedCom's FHIR messages for the health and social area.
 Formerly these kind of rules for other MedCom Messaging paradigms were known as 'Syntax & Communication Rules'

-It is the intention that the governance rules together with MedCom's standards for the individual messages form the full and sufficient basis for implementing MedCom's healthcare messages.

-The governance rules must thus be able to function as “chief judge”, where there is doubt about the practical application of MedCom's FHIR messages.
+It is the intention that the governance rules together with MedCom's standards for the individual messages form the full and sufficient basis for implementing MedCom's healthcare messages.The governance rules must thus be able to function as “chief judge”, where there is doubt about the practical application of MedCom's FHIR messages.

 The "Governance for MedCom FHIR®© Messaging" must ensure a uniform use of MedCom's FHIR messages to the health and social area domains in Denmark.